ndench/ndench.github.io/_posts/2018-10-06-csp-can-see-purpose.md

 - `script-src`  - where we can load javascript from
 - `style-src`   - where we can load CSS from
-- `image-src`   - where we can load images from
+- `img-src`   - where we can load images from
 - `font-src`    - where we can load fonts from
 - `connect-src` - where scripts can load urls from (ie. Fetch, XMLHttpRequest, etc)
 - `default-src` - applied to every directive not explicitly specified